 You likely know ahead of time if political disagreements are likely amongst your family members.
 So be ready ahead of time.
 If you know your brother and sister strongly disagree with each other, ask them kindly ahead of time to avoid talking about the news or politics during the get-together.

 One of the best ways to avoid negative conversation is to trigger positive conversation.
 If you’re going to be busy in the kitchen, perhaps ask one of your family members to lead everyone in a few fun games like charades, Pictionary, or even Ellen’s famous guessing app, “Heads Up!”
-It might seem silly, but these types of games can be great fun and loosen everyone up to enjoy a relaxed evening.
+It might seem silly, but family board games can be great fun and loosen everyone up to enjoy a relaxed evening.
+If it’s not too cold, get everyone outside and toss a football around or play a fun field day game together.

 Depend on Maytag